hashicorp/terraform/website/source/docs/providers/openstack/r/lb_vip_v1.html.markdown

 ## Argument Reference

 The following arguments are supported:

+* `region` - (Required) The region in which to obtain the V2 Networking client.
+    A Networking client is needed to create a VIP.
+If omitted, the `OS_REGION_NAME` environment variable is used.
+Changing this creates a new VIP.

 * `name` - (Required) The name of the vip.
 Changing this updates the name of the existing vip.